GuildCrafts/web-development-js/contracts/124-Multiple_Paradigms.md

 ## Description

-_Provide a brief, high-level overview of what the final product (artifact) of this goal is.
-Include any relevant resources or dependencies here._

 Implement a Markdown parser using three different programming paradigms: **object-oriented**, **functional**, and **imperative**.

 Fork the [multiple-paradigms][multiple-paradigms] repository and use the fork as your project artifact.